To join our troops, you’ll need to print out the following forms and bring them to the next meeting:

 Signing Up for Events

-Troop 15 does all of it’s trip planning via SignUpGenius and all payments are done via PayPal, which is linked into the SignUpGenius form.
+Troops 15 and 1015 do all of our trip planning via SignUpGenius and all payments are done via PayPal, which is linked into the SignUpGenius form.
 For trips that require advance planning, please be aware that the last day to sign up is typically about a week and a half before the actual event, sometimes even earlier depending on the Troop meeting schedule.
-Sign ups close the day before the actual Troop meeting so that the Scouts have a definitive list of attendees in order to plan their meals and assign Scouts to specific jobs.
-Please help them out by respecting the sign up dates.
+Sign-ups close the day before the actual Troop meeting so that the Scouts have a definitive list of attendees in order to plan their meals and assign Scouts to specific jobs.
+Please help them out by respecting the sign-up dates.
 Upcoming events are always posted here: http://www.troop15marin.org/signupgenius/.

 Please be sure to sign up for the Marin Council newsletter The Dispatch so that you don’t miss any important updates.
 Click here.

 Scouts are split into Patrols to facilitate activities and rank advancement.
 New Scouts are assigned to a Trail to First Class (TTFC) patrol which focuses on helping them achieve the ranks of Tenderfoot, Second Class, and First Class.
-This patrol has it’s own TTFC Assistant Scoutmaster, Jim Campbell.
+This patrol receives extra guidance from both an Assistant Scoutmaster, and older scouts.

 Troop Committee and Adult Volunteers

-While the Troop is a boy-lead organization and you’ll see this come into play as the Scout leadership runs meetings, plans events, etc., the boys are assisted by adult leaders.
+While the Troops are youth-lead organizations and you’ll see this come into play as the Scout leadership runs meetings, plans events, etc., our Scouts are assisted by adult leaders.
 Unlike Cub Scouts, the Boy Scout adult leaders are there to guide the Scouts but not to do the work for them.
 For example, Scouts are responsible for cooking, setting up camp, and deciding in general what activities they would like to do over the course of the year.
 At Troop meetings, Scouts do not need to have an Adult Partner like they did in Cub Scouts, though we adhere to the “2 Deep” leadership philosophy of having a minimum of 2 adults at each Scout function and parents/guardians are always welcome to observe the Troop activities.

 If you are interested in helping the Troop as an adult leader, we’d certainly appreciate your assistance.
 You could be an Assistant Scoutmaster (ASM) or a member of the Troop Committee.
 ASMs work directly with the Scouts while Committee members help out in staff type positions (e.g. Treasurer, Secretary, etc.) Please contact Committee Chair Mike Kelemen for details.